robinrepowecklauf/Study-Management-App/README.md

 4. Navigate into `todo_management_app` and type `flutter run`.

 ## Error
-If you are on a iPhone simulator, write `flutter clean` before you type `flutter run`.
+If you are on a iPhone simulator, write `flutter clean` before `flutter run`.

 ## Screenshots
 <p float="center">